 Account remains active for the duration of the longest active certificate.

-Use certificates with lifetimes from one to four years.
+Use certificates with lifetimes from one to three years.

 |Cost Predictability||Minimizing Expiry Costs

 If certificate pool is exhausted, additional certificates are pro-rated to expiry, minimizing unexpected costs.
 Additional renewals are then for the new license amount with potential volume, term and renewal discounts.

 Costs are realized up-front at the time of need and/or purchase, but can be difficult to predict.
 Provides the best options for organizations that are billing back the cost of certificates to clients or internal user groups.